swardana/javaee-example/README.markdown

 * Watchout using `@SessionScope` in JSF, make sure to use from `javax.enterprise.context.SessionScoped`
 * `@Model`: is a stereotype for @Named & @SessionScoped in JSF
 * Wildfly App Server as default using SLF4J for logging implementation, so in pom.xml made SLF4J scope as provided
+* Because I put JSF files under folder views, so need to open in browser like this: `javaee/views/main.xhtml`
+* Entities class need to specified table name with @Table
+* To be able perform get all data, need to made an NamedQuery

 ## References